vamc4a9/BDD_IDE/README.md

 Below are some of the features of this tool:
   - Add/modify step definitions
-  - Parameterize the step definitions so that while adding it to the feature file, user will know exactly what to change(WorkInProgress)
+  - Parameterize the step definitions so that while adding it to the feature file, user will know exactly what to change
   - Create feature files
   - Suupport to edit multiple feature files at once
   - search for any existing step definition with simple find functionality(WorkInProgress)